 Instead, aim to create a staff recognition program that works as well for everyday acts of recognition as it does for those big occasions.
 You could try:

 - Monetary rewards: this doesn’t have to be a big end of year bonus or salary increase!
-Smaller, more everyday options include extra days of PTO and meals on the company
+Smaller, more everyday options include extra days of PTO and meals on the company or a personalized t-shirt with your logo design.

 - Public recognition: shout outs on the company app, wall of fame, on social media or at a company award ceremony are all good options here